VladimirMakaev/cqrs-journey-doc/Journey_03_RegistrationsBC.markdown

 }
 ```

-The two tests shown here, test the state of the
+The two tests shown here test the state of the
 **ConferenceSeatsAvailability** aggregate after invoking the
 **MakeReservation** method.
 The first test, tests the scenario where
 there are enough seats available.
 The second test, tests the scenario
 where there are not enough seats available.
 This second test makes use
 of the behavior the **ConferenceSeatsAvailability** aggregate because it
 raises an event if it rejects a reservation.

+[r_chapter4]:     Reference_04_DeepDive.markdown

 [tddstyle]:		  http://martinfowler.com/articles/mocksArentStubs.html
 [repourl]:		  https://github.com/mspnp/cqrs-journey-code